aerickt/plover-lapwing-aio/README.md

 Under Plover's configuration, change the system to "Lapwing" under the system tab.
 Note that your dictionary stack will be reset and you will have to re-add any dictionaries you've previously used.

 For modal movement to work, you will also have to enable the modal dictionary extension.
-In Plover's configuration, go to the plugins tab and check modal dictionary box.
-Please note that this plugin is somewhat hacky and is incompatible with other plugins such as plover-clippy2 and plover-tapey-tape.
+Go to `Configure → Plugins` and check the  `modal_update` box.
+Please note that this plugin is somewhat hacky and may cause issues with other plugins such as plover-clippy2 and plover-tapey-tape when enabled.

 ### How to learn Lapwing